MVHR Ducting – Why it Really Matters

 Date: 16 November 2018

-An HRV System consists of 3 elements: the ventilation unit usually located in the loft or cupboard/hot-press/utility room, a network of ductwork, and supply and extraction ceiling valves in each habitable room.
+A Mechanical Ventilation with Heat Recovery system consists of 3 elements: the ventilation unit usually located in the loft or cupboard/hot-press/utility room, a network of ductwork, and supply and extraction ceiling valves in each habitable room.

-Heat Recovery Ventilation – Best Practice
+Mechanical Ventilation with Heat Recovery (MVHR) – Best Practice

 A 'Branch' type of ducting system is widely recognised as being the industry standard.
-This type of system involves a supply duct and an extract duct coming from the HRV unit, which goes through the property with a separate duct branching off into each room or area where a supply or extract valve is required.
+This type of system involves a supply duct and an extract duct coming from the MVHR unit, which goes through the property with a separate duct branching off into each room or area where a supply or extract valve is required.

 This type of ducting system allows for excellent airflow rates which will contribute to the overall performance of the system.